LumKitty/NyanSaber/README.md

 songauthor - Artist name
 mappers - Comma separated list of mappers
 lighters - Comma separated list of lighters
-contentrating - Text version of the song's content rating.
-Only value I know is "safe".
-Please tell me what others there are!
 duration - Length of song in seconds
 durationtext - length of song as a string e.g. 4:20
 maptype